DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ### [Use Telekinesis on Traps](https://www.nexusmods.com/skyrimspecialedition/mods/59350)

-**Old files** - Use Telekinesis on Traps - po3's Papyrus Extender Version
+**Main files** - Use Telekinesis on Traps - po3's Papyrus Extender Version

 _Sometimes I just can't believe that some of mods like this one appered only recently._